daostack/arc.js-scripts/README.md

       "providerUrl": "https://kovan.infura.io/..."
     }</pre>

-    If you supply "none" instead of a json file for `pathToProviderConfig`, then the script will not try to create a truffle-hdwallet-provider and will instead run against a node as configured in the Arc.js global configuration settings described [here](https://daostack.github.io/arc.js/Home/#use-default-network-settings) in the Arc.js documentation.
+    If you supply "local" instead of a json file for `pathToProviderConfig`, then the script will not try to create a truffle-hdwallet-provider and will instead run against a node as configured in the Arc.js global configuration settings described [here](https://daostack.github.io/arc.js/Home/#use-default-network-settings) in the Arc.js documentation.

       </dd>
     <dt>pathToScript</dt><dd>the path to your JavaScript script file.
 Can be either absolute or relative to build/scripts.</dd>